vandadnp/dartpad_workshop_starter/public/text_input/instructions.md

 }
 ```

-In here we have a custom binding so that we can update our `Text` view as the user types their text in the text field.
+In here you have a custom binding so that you can update your `Text` view as the user types their text in the text field.

 Now let's look at the same example in Flutter using `StatefulWidget`: